voggue/sigger/backend/src/Sigger.UI/Client/sigger-ui/README.md

 To enable easy testing of hubs, sigger provides an integrated web interface called Sigger-UI which provides documentation and a test environment for all configured hubs.

-The web client is developed with svelte and kept very simple with very few dependencies to other frameworks.
+The web client is developed with https://svelte.dev and kept very simple with very few dependencies to other frameworks.

 ## Developing the client